Pylons/pyramid_formish/docs/index.rst

            self.workflow = security.get_workflow(context)

 The constructor for a form controller is called whenever a request that displays or validates a form is handled.
-Like a view, a form controller's lifecycle is no longer than the lifecycle of a single request.
+Like a BFG view, a form controller's lifecycle is no longer than the lifecycle of a single BFG request.

-The imports and associated APIs defined in the examples above and below are clearly fictional, but for purposes of example, we'll assume that the ``my.package.security`` module offers an API which allows the developer to determine whether a "workflow" is available for the current context representing a dynamic set of choices based on the current state of the context; furthermore it offers an API to see if
+The imports and associated APIs defined in the examples above and below are fictional, but for purposes of example, we'll assume that the ``my.package.security`` module offers an API which allows the developer to determine whether a "workflow" is available for the current context representing a dynamic set of choices based on the current state of the context; furthermore it offers an API to see if